codefresh-io/docs.codefresh.io/_docs/pipelines/service-containers.md

 {% endraw %}
 {% endhighlight %}

+>NOTE:
-Note: we do recommend you only use this option as a last resort.
-You should not hardcode "localhost" as a requirement in your services as it adds extra constraints with integration tests (and especially with dynamic test environments).
+  We recommend that you only use this option as a last resort.
+Hard coding "localhost" as a requirement in your services adds extra constraints to integration tests, especially in dynamic test environments.

+> WARNING:
+  If `shared_host_network: true`, services will no longer be available by name.<br><br>
+  This means that within the same service group, you cannot mix access by `name` and `localhost`.
+Instead, you need to choose a single mode of access, and use `shared_host_network` attribute accordingly.

 ## Limitations